kuba-b-labs/homelab/README.md

 ## Overview

 A GitOps-based Kubernetes homelab infrastructure managed by ArgoCD on 2 nodes.
 This repository contains the declarative configuration for applications, monitoring, database infrastructure, and external secret management across multiple environments.
+Additionally backups for databases are stored in Azure Storage Accounts and secrets are pulled from Azure Key Vault.

 ## Architecture